XRotoX/usbincloud/README.md

 # USB in Cloud

-This project can be found at [the following link](https://usb-in-cloud.web.app/).
+This project DEMO can be found at [the following link](https://usb-in-cloud.web.app/).

 USB in cloud is a Google drive concept clone.
 It allows users to store files in an hierarchical composition to help arranging content based on their subjects and themes.